m2132/Realtime-Chat-app/README.md

 This is a real-time chat website that allows users to connect with each other and chat in real-time.
 It was built using the MERN stack (MongoDB, Express.js, React.js, and Node.js), Socket.io, Redux Toolkit, and Tailwind CSS.

-- If you liked it then give this Repository a Star⭐
-- Youtube Demo : <a target="__blanck" href="https://youtu.be/11oZj2jBhOE">Click On Me</a>

 ## Technologies Used